frimtec/secure-sms-proxy/README.md

 Beside SMS permissions, S2MSP does not request any other permissions to ensure the integrity and security of S2MSP.

 ## Installation
-S2MSP cannot be offered on Google-Play as Google does only allow applications using SMS permissions in very special cases.
+S2MSP cannot be offered on Google-Play as Google does only allow applications using SMS permissions in very rare cases.

 ### Install pre build APK
 You can download the APK file from the [GitHub release page](https://github.com/frimtec/secure-sms-proxy/releases).
-To install the APK you eventually need to disable "Play Protect" in "Google Play" for the time of the installation (don't forget to re-enable "Play Protect" after the installation).
+To install the APK you need to allow installation from unknown source.
-This is only required for the first installation.
-Updates can be installed with "Play Protect" enabled.

 ### Self build
 Build S2MSP on your own and then install the APK via ADB to your android phone.